DevOps deployment for Standard logic apps in single-tenant Azure Logic Apps

 When you use a built-in operation for a service such as Azure Service Bus or Azure Event Hubs in single-tenant Azure Logic Apps, you create a service provider connection that runs in the same process as your workflow.
 This connection infrastructure is hosted and managed as part of your logic app resource, and your app settings store the connection strings for any service provider-based built-in operation that your workflows use.

-The following example shows how the service provider connection for a built-in Service Bus operation appears in your project's connections.json file:
+The following example shows how the service provider connection for an Azure Service Bus built-in operation appears in your project's connections.json file:

 "serviceProviderConnections": {